Graphene Nanoribbons as a Majorana Platform

-We introduce spin-singlet $s$-wave pairing as $H_{\textnormal{pair}} = i\Delta \sigma_2$ in the off-diagonal part of the resultant Bogoliubov-de-Gennes (BdG) Hamiltonian in the Nambu space.
-Finally, the spin of the metal sites are polarized in the out-of-plane quantization axis and are referred to as $\uparrow\downarrow$), while the spins of the ZGNR are polarized in the in in-plane direction and are referred to as $\alpha$ and $\beta$ spins, as is customary in the graphene literature.
+As discussed in the previous section and crucial to our setup, the spin quantization axes for $s$ and $\sigma$ are not collinear.
+In our calculations, the spin quantization axis of the superconductor is out-of-plane such that $\sigma = \uparrow\downarrow$, while the spin quantization axis of the ZGNR is in-plane and we refer to them as $\alpha$ and $\beta$ spins, as is customary in the graphene literature.
 However, we mention that usually $\alpha, \beta$ nomenclature does not specify the quantization axis.
 Here, we associate this terminology specifically to in-plane polarization for a clear distinction with the spin quantization axis of the superconductor.

+In our calculations, we first determine $\langle \hat{n}_{i\sigma} \rangle$ by self-consistently solving for the isolated ZGNR under an external field, following Eq.~\ref{Eq:Ham_GNR}.
+The resulting ZGNR ground state is insulating with a small gap where the nearest conduction and valence bands are spin-polarized, as in Fig.~\ref{Fig.:2_modelCalc}(a).
+Under gate control, this leads to a half-metallic ground state.
+The obtained spin densities are then treated as a fixed potential for the subsequent step where the superconductor is introduced.
+The full Bogoliubov-de-Gennes (BdG) Hamiltonian is thus diagonalized in a single step, without further self-consistency.